 Our office will review your case free of charge.
 We will likely help you prepare a dispute letter to be sent to the credit reporting agencies and/or the creditor or debt collector reporting the fraudulent information.
 We want to make sure we get it right the first time so we expect to speak with you personally either in person or by telephone, video chat, and/or e-mail.
 That process may take a few minutes or hours.
 If the errors are cleared up then you owe us nothing.
 In the event the errors aren’t cleared up then we will explore the next steps, which may include further investigation or hiring us to file a lawsuit.
 Contact us for a Free Case Review.

-If you live in Oklahoma or New Mexico we can assist you directly.
+If you live in Oklahoma or New Mexico we can assist you directly as your identity theft attorneys.
 If you live in another state, we have co-counsel relationships in many states and may be able to offer you representation with locally licensed counsel or a referral.